pingcap/docs-cn/reference/sql/data-types/date-and-time.md

 For `DATETIME`, `DATE` and `TIMESTAMP` types, TiDB follows the following rules to eliminate ambiguity:

-- Values between 00 and 69 is converted to a value between 2000 and 2069
+- Values between 01 and 69 is converted to a value between 2001 and 2069
 - Values between 70 and 99 is converted to a value between 1970 and 1999

 These rules also apply to the `YEAR` type, with one exception:

 When numeral `00` is inserted to `YEAR(4)`, the result is 0000 rather than 2000.

-If you want the result to be 2000, specify the value to be 2000, '0' or '00'.
+If you want the result to be 2000, specify the value to be 2000.

 The two-digit year-portion might not be properly calculated in some functions such  `MIN()` and  `MAX()`.
 For these functions, the four-digit format suites better.